Omar-El-Hamdaoui/ClashAdvisorAPI/README.md

 How to use the commands :
-It's simple you just need to run the class ListMoviesCommand at the start it will give you all the movies and then you can do what you want depending on what's showing on the terminal
+On build.gradle you have to put the application on mainClass = 'moviesapp.ListMoviesCommand'
+And then with a simple run from the gradle (Tasks-->application-->run) it will work with you.

 to use GUI:
-you just have to type in the terminal ./gradlew run
+On build.gradle you have to put the application on mainClass = 'moviesapp.App'
+And then with a simple run from the gradle (Tasks-->application-->run) it will work with you.